greenelab/xswap-manuscript/manuscript.md

 Similarly, heterogeneous networks should be permuted by considering each edge type as a separate network [@doi:10.1371/journal.pcbi.1004259; @doi:10.15363/thinklab.d136].
 This way, each node retains its within-edge-type degree for all edge types.
 We provide documentation for parameter choices depending on the type of network being permuted in the GitHub repository (<https://github.com/hetio/xswap>).
-The original algorithm and our proposed modification are given in Figures {@fig:algo} and {@fig:algodigram}.
+The original algorithm and our proposed modification are given in Figures {@fig:algo} and {@fig:algodiagram}.

 ![
   **XSwap algorithm pseudocode.**